PhiThai1309/ApplicationTrackerBackend/README.md

 6. You can now use the provided APIs to manage job applications.

 ### For Front-end:
-Open [http://localhost:3001](http://localhost:8080) with your browser to see the result. (port 3000 is reserve for backend)
+Please follow the instruction from this [link](https://github.com/PhiThai1309/application-tracker) to run frontend Open [http://localhost:3001](http://localhost:8080) with your browser to see the result. (port 3000 is reserve for backend)